helping you learn,

 Diploma in Online and Distance Counselling

 This 80 hour in depth Diploma will enable you to hold your sessions online or over the phone in an ethical, competent and knowledgeable way.
-Based on the BACP and ACTO training requirements, you will learn about the therapeutic, legal, technical, contractual and ethical aspects of this specialist work.
+You will learn about the therapeutic, legal, technical, contractual and ethical aspects of this specialist work.

 Self Care for Mental Health Professionals

 Our Values make us who we are (and we like to think we do things a little differently).
 Find out how these shape our training, our work and what we have in common.